mostafa-ehab22/Robotic-Arm/README.md

 *Built with passion for robotics education and innovation.
 This project demonstrates the integration of mechanical design, control systems, and kinematic analysis in modern robotics applications.*

-- Alexadria University robotics program for project support
+- Alexandria University robotics program for project support
 - Arduino community for extensive servo control libraries
 - MATLAB/Simulink for powerful analysis and simulation tools
 - RoboAnalyzer developers for kinematic simulation capabilities